meker12/commerce-channels.en/help/channel-manager/add-products-to-channel-store.md

 # Add products to sales channel store

-You add product to the[!DNL Walmart Marketplace] sales channel by selecting products from the [!DNL Commerce] product catalog and importing them to [!DNL Channel Manager].
+You add product to the [!DNL Walmart Marketplace] sales channel by selecting products from the [!DNL Commerce] product catalog and importing them into [!DNL Channel Manager].
 The import process can take up to 30 minutes or more depending on how many products you select.

 **Prerequisite**